The NSPCC’s full and mobile websites, side-by-side

 3. Navigation that’s intuitive

 This is arguably the most important element of your mobile design.
-It will show users what they can expect to find on your site and has a big affect on how easy and enjoyable it is to use.
+It will show users what they can expect to find on your site and has a big affect on how easy it is to use.

 Alternatively, many designers create ‘accordion’ navigations which open on request, thus saving space.
 If you choose this route, test the accordion function carefully on all main mobile devices.